hues-platform/renku_templates/python/README.md

 ├───setup.py                <- make this project pip installable with `pip install -e`
 │
-├───src                     <- source code for use in this project │   ├───data                <- scripts to download and generate data │   ├───features            <- scripts to turn raw data into features for modeling │   ├───model               <- scripts to train models and use them for predictions │   └───visualization       <- scripts to create exploratory and results oriented visualizations │
+├───src                     <- source code for use in this project │   └───package_name        <- The name that you give your package │       ├───data            <- scripts to download and generate data │       ├───features        <- scripts to turn raw data into features for modeling │       ├───model           <- scripts to train models and use them for predictions │       └───visualization   <- scripts to create exploratory and results oriented visualizations │
 ├───tests                   <- unit tests for pytest
 │